Neuroplasticity Brain Study

 Learn about the groundbreaking research on neuroplasticity following burn injuries from Professor Fiona Wood.
 Watch the informative video below to understand how this study could redefine burn injury treatment and recovery.

-Study Information
+Study Overview

 1. Intervention Study